Mole Crickets

 The information summarized here is for the southern and tawny mole crickets.
 They overwinter as nymphs and adults with mating flights occurring in the spring.
 Some egg laying takes place throughout the year, but most occurs from late March to mid-June.
 About 35 eggs are deposited in an oval chamber usually made in the first 6 inches but up to 12 inches of soil.
 First adults appear in September.
 There is 1 generation each year.

-Mole crickets are found in the light sandy to loam soil, never in heavy soil.
+Mole cricket infestations are found in the light sandy to loam soil, never in heavy soil.
 Each cricket has its own burrow which may be up to 14 inches deep.
-From here they come to the surface at night to feed, tunneling some 10-20 feet a night.
+Mole cricket problems come to the surface at night to feed, tunneling some 10-20 feet a night.

 Nymphs are cannibalistic but feed mainly on roots, organic matter, other insects, and other small organisms.
-The southern mole cricket feeds more on insects whereas the tawny mole cricket feeds mostly on plant roots.
+Southern mole cricket infestations feed more on insects whereas the tawny mole cricket feeds mostly on plant roots.
 They attach to plant roots, tubers and underground stems.
 Extensive damage has been done to seedlings of tobacco, sugar cane, ornamentals, tomatoes and other vegetables.
-However, they are a most serious pest of turf grass.
+However, mole cricket infestations are a most serious pest of turf grass.